DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 #### First Training Phase

 One challenge that the data in this example presents is that only about 6% of the polygons actually contain pools.
 This class imbalance causes the net to learn only the statistical probability of encountering a pool, and thus produce only 'non-pool' classifications.
-To force the net to instead learn the general attributes of pools based on image composition, we train it on balanced data (equal number of 'pool' and 'no pool' polygons).
+To force the net to instead learn the general attributes of pools based on image composition, we train it on balanced data (equal number of 'pool' and 'no pool' polygons), which we generated in step 2 [above](#create-the-training-chips).

 1. Create a PoolNet instance: